“When you have seen one ant, one bird, one tree, you have not seen them all.”

 Bio

-I have a passion for conservation and rewilding (it isn't just about wolves!), and love to travel to find new stories that inspire people to care for the natural world.
+I have a passion for regenerative farming, creating wilder landscapes and communicating the solutions for a carbon-negative, nature-positive future, and love to find and share new stories that inspire people to care for the natural world.

-When I'm not taking photos, you'll find me with my chickens.
+When I'm not taking photos, you'll find me with my chickens, butterflies and bees.

 Expertise

 My background is Natural Sciences at Cambridge and I am obsessed with animal behaviour.
-From macro to megafauna - I enjoy watching, learning and documenting why animals do what they do!
+From macro to megafauna - I enjoy watching, learning and documenting why animals do what they do, how they interact with their environment, and how we can live better alongside dynamic and nature-rich environments.

 At a local level, I have been turning my garden into an urban wildlife reserve to prove that small spaces can be great places to inspire people about nature.